ibm-cloud-docs/text-to-speech/custom-intro.md

 The following status and support information applies to voice model customization:

 -   Customization is beta functionality.
--   Customization is available for most languages.
-It is not supported for use with the Arabic, Chinese, and Dutch voices.
+-   Customization is available for all languages.
 -   You must have the Standard pricing plan to use customization.
 Users of the Lite plan cannot use the customization interface.
 For more information, see the [pricing page](https://www.ibm.com/cloud/watson-text-to-speech/pricing){: external} for the {{site.data.keyword.texttospeechshort}} service.

 ## How customization works